String (music)

-The invention of wound strings, such as nylon covered in wound metal, was a crucial step in string instrument technology, because a metal-wound string can produce a lower pitch than a catgut string of similar thickness.
-This enabled stringed instruments to be made with less thick bass strings.
+Prior to World War II, strings of many instruments (including violins, lutes, and guitars) were made of a material known as catgut, a type of cord made from refined natural fibers of animal intestines.
+During the mid-twentieth century, steel and nylon strings became more favored in string making, although catgut is still prized for its unique sound.
+The invention of wound strings (particularly steel) was a crucial step in string instrument technology, because a metal-wound string can produce a lower pitch than a plain gut string of similar thickness.
+This enabled stringed instruments to be made with thinner bass strings.

 On string instruments that the player plucks or bows directly (e.g., double bass), this enabled instrument makers to use thinner strings for the lowest-pitched strings, which made the lower-pitch strings easier to play.
 On stringed instruments in which the player presses a keyboard, causing a mechanism to strike the strings, such as a piano, this enabled piano builders to use shorter, thicker strings to produce the lowest-pitched bass notes, enabling the building of smaller upright pianos designed for small rooms and practice rooms.

 String construction

 The end of the string that mounts to the instrument's tuning mechanism (the part of the instrument that turns to tighten or loosen string tension) is usually plain.
 Depending on the instrument, the string's other, fixed end may have either a plain, loop, or ball end (a short brass cylinder) that attaches the string at the end opposite the tuning mechanism.
 When a ball or loop is used with a guitar, this ensures that the string stays fixed in the bridge of the guitar.
 When a ball or loop is used with a violin-family instrument, this keeps the string end fixed in the tailpiece.
 Fender Bullet strings have a larger cylinder for more stable tuning on guitars equipped with synchronized tremolo systems.
 Strings for some instruments may be wrapped with silk at the ends to protect the string.
 The color and pattern of the silk often identify attributes of the string, such as manufacturer, size, intended pitch, etc.